Seizure of Višegrad (1992): Fighting

 On 7 April, Bosnian Serb members of the local Territorial Defence (TO) commenced seizing control of the town.
 They probably numbered around 1,000 soldiers, supported by around 100 to 200 Bosnian Serb members of the local police.
 They probably had support from a small number of soldiers from the Yugoslav People's Army (JNA) 37th Užice Corps.
-The Bosnian Muslim fighters were serious overmatched by the Bosnian Serb forces in terms of numbers, organisation and weapons.
+The Bosnian Muslim fighters were seriously overmatched by the Bosnian Serb forces in terms of numbers, organisation and weapons.
 Despite vastly exaggerated claims from the media in the Yugoslav capital Belgrade, they could call on only around 100 local Bosnian Muslim police and perhaps several dozen armed members of the Patriotic League – a paramilitary group which was the predecessor of the Army of the Republic of Bosnia and Herzegovina (ARBiH).
 There were no more than 250 armed Bosnian Muslims in the town, and they did not all answer to a single authority.

 The details of the fighting are very unclear, but the heaviest appears to have occurred around the town police station on 8 April, and the Bosnian Serb forces also made a concerted effort to clear Bosnian Muslim fighters from the left bank of the Drina during that day.
 Panic spread among the Bosnian Muslim population of the town, and this was fuelled by rumours that the infamous Serb paramilitary leader, Željko Ražnatović, known as "Arkan", was approaching the town, and by the morning of 9 April the entire Muslim population had fled the town and its environs.
 Despite this, sporadic and isolated resistance by Bosnian Muslim fighters appears to have continued for a few days.
 On 11 April, "Serbian armed formations" fired thirty mortar bombs at the town, and residents fled to the slopes surrounding the town and to the JNA barracks at nearby Uzamnica.
 At the same time as the town was falling under Bosnian Serb control, Bosnian Serb forces appear to have eliminated a detachment of the Bosnian Muslim Green Beret paramilitary force at a roadblock near the town of Rudo on the border between Bosnia and Herzegovina and rump Yugoslavia.
 Bosnian Muslim resistance in the nearby villages of Dobrun and Bosanska Jagodina was overwhelmed within a few days, although Dobrun may have held out for four days before its defenders surrendered.
 While minor skirmishes may have continued for up to a week after the initial seizure of the town on 7 April, the Bosnian Serb forces asserted effective control over the area within 48 hours.